datarobot-community/ai-accelerators/advanced-experimentation/AFD/README.md

 - **utils.py**: Helper function to load data.
 - **requirements.txt**: Note: the `snowflake-connector-python` is required for this to run.
 Creating a virtual environment is recommended.

-Author: Joao Gomes and Chandler McCann
+Author: Joao Gomes and Chandler McCann.
 Version Date: 1/8/2023